Research

 ML-MDLText

 The ML-MDLText is an efficient and lightweight multilabel text classifier with incremental learning.
 It is based on the minimum description length principle and can be applied to multilabel classification without requiring the transformation of the classification problem.
 It takes advantage of dependency information among labels and naturally supports online learning.
-The results obtained were very competitive with existing state-of-the-art online learning methods and those that transform multilabel problems into several single-label ones.
+The results were very competitive with existing state-of-the-art online learning methods and those that transform multilabel problems into several single-label ones.

 P2C – Partitioning to Classify